jake-knerr/chess/README.md

 .btn {
 }

-/* modifier for the defining rule */
+/* modifier for the defining rule above */
 .-btn-form {
   color: red;
 }